MirijaRazafimanantsoa/LWE-text-encryption/README.md

 To run this application, you will need:

--   **SageMath:** This project is built on the SageMath mathematical software system.
+-   **SageMath :** This project is built on the SageMath mathematical software system.
 You must run the script within a Sage environment.
 -   **PyQt6:** The graphical user interface is built using the PyQt6 library.

 ## Installation